 Our members organize the editions by combining the knowledge of their own fields as the cornerstone, while taking an interdisciplinary approach to the subjects.
 By doing so we are able to run interesting and innovative discussions every month.
 Are you interested in joining our team?
 Send an email to firstname.lastname@example.org!

-Linde Berbers, member since february 2018 – Master Earth Sciences – Environmental Management
+Linde Berbers, member since february 2018, chairman since may 2019– Master Earth Sciences – Environmental Management

 When I was still in high school in Amsterdam, I already occasionally studied at the Science Park.
 Since then I have been sitting on the big flight of stairs listing contently to the interesting discussion sessions of the BètaBreak (even though back then I didn’t understand very much yet).
 I like to dive deep into subjects that I don’t know much about, and to come into contact with scientists from other disciplines than my own.
 What makes the BètaBreak special for me is that it gives people the opportunity to learn about topics that fall outside their own research area.
 And it gives me the opportunity to learn, to communicate and to think about topics that fall outside of mine.